-We are happy to be presenting you with a rare occasion: a chance to go deep inside four of Detroit’s most beloved historic theaters.
+We are happy to be presenting you with a rare occasion: a chance to go deep inside three of Detroit’s most beloved historic theaters.
 We’ve partnered with our friends who protect and restore these gems to get you special access.
 Our entire city is brimming with a rich theater history and we’re taking you onto the stages, behind the curtains and deep within these majestic structures to hear and see the tales they hold.
 (Most don’t know Detroit is home to the country’s second largest theater district!)

 Where We’re Going

 We’re hitting a different set of three theatres each tour so you can go to different ones each time.
 Here’s the schedule:

 - Sunday, March 31, 2019 – Detroit Film Theatre, Senate Theater and Detroit Music Hall